arkumu/arkumu-app/arkumu/metadata/management/commands/README.md

 ### Purpose

-This command uses the proper service layer to map resource names within an organization to standardized canonical URIs, enabling data harmonization across different archives and collections.
+This command harmonizes resource names within an organization by mapping different names for the same concept to standardized canonical URIs, enabling consistent data across the organization's collections.
 It uses the `CanonicalUriMappingService` for organization-scoped mapping with comprehensive validation.

 ### CSV Format